 So we partnered with UPS, the world’s leading logistics company, to create an ultra-durable, flexible, repairable, and functional design that could withstand being shipped and returned many times over.

 Coming Soon Around the World

-In partnership with major brands and retailers, Loop is currently available in the Mid-Atlantic United States and Paris.
-In 2020, Loop‘s expansion will continue across the United States and internationally, including the United Kingdom, Canada, Germany, and Japan.
+In partnership with major brands and retailers, Loop is currently available in the Nationwide United States and Paris and UK.
+In 2020, Loop‘s expansion will continue internationally, including, Canada, Germany, and Japan.